 4. Quality assurance, brand alignment & guest experience

-Since the outsourcing partner becomes an extension of your brand, they must maintain brand voice, quality metrics (first-contact resolution, guest satisfaction, NPS), compliance (data protection, GDPR, PCI), and proactive service.
+Since the outsourcing partner becomes an extension of your brand, they must maintain your brand voice, quality metrics (first-contact resolution, guest satisfaction, NPS), compliance (data protection, GDPR, PCI), and a proactive service approach.
 Set clear SLAs, KPIs, and review mechanisms.

 5. Scalability & flexible contract structures